 The 2019 First Among First Day of School Books

 Chris Van Dusen’s Jack and Mo Willems’s Pigeon duel it out for the top honor.more »

 Advice from a children’s bookseller to self-published authors.more »

 An avid young reader shares her helpful reading record of likes and dislikes.more »

 Maybe He Just Likes You

 Look Both Ways: A Tale Told in Ten Blocks

 E-mail not displaying correctly?
 View it in your browser.

-Take a look ahead at some of the big titles for children and teens due out this fall, from picture books to YA novels, in our exclusive roundup.
+Take a look ahead at some of the big titles for children and teens due out in spring 2020, from picture books to YA novels, in our exclusive roundup. more

 Children's Bookshelf is on Instagram!
 Follow us @pwkidsbookshelf.